Andres-Escalante/Extractive-Textsummarization/README.md

+Work in progress, the code will be ready (clean)by first day of september and the report would be uploaded by mid september

 # Extractive Text summarization

-Code used for my master thesis, It explores 4 difference methods of extractive text summarization in 2 different datasets.
-The code + commentaries are in the 4 notebooks.
+Code used for my master thesis, It explores 5 difference methods of extractive text summarization in 3 different datasets.
+The code + commentaries are different notebooks.
+It was developed using google colab with google drive

-This code uses 2 datasets:
+This code uses 3 datasets:
 - Dataset 1: https://www.kaggle.com/sunnysai12345/news-summary
 - Dataset 2: https://www.tensorflow.org/datasets/catalog/cnn_dailymail or https://cs.nyu.edu/~kcho/DMQA/ both CNN and Daily mail stories
 - Dataset 3: https://www.tensorflow.org/datasets/catalog/multi_news or https://github.com/Alex-Fabbri/Multi-News

 The methods explored are:
-1. Top k sentences (modified lead-3-sentences)
+1. First k sentences (modified lead-3-sentences)
 2. Word frequency
 3. TextRank
 4. Latent Semantic Analysis (LSA)